Skip to Content

 Introduction

-This page describes how to create and configure a proxy API from the My APIs page of Jitterbit API Manager.
-A proxy API is one of three types of APIs configured through API Manager.
-For the two other types — custom API and OData service — see Custom API configuration and OData service configuration.
+This page describes how to create and configure a proxy API from the APIs page of Jitterbit API Manager.
+A proxy API is one of the three types of APIs configured through API Manager.
+For the two other types, custom API and OData API, see Custom API configuration and OData API configuration.

 Note